Blog

 Concerned with operating and replacing aging infrastructure, changing workforce dynamics, and increasing climate volatility, municipal water utilities are adopting advanced asset management strategies to maximize asset service life and prioritize capital investment for critical infrastructure.

-Bluefield’s new report Advanced Asset Management in Municipal Water: Global Trends & Strategies, 2018 – 2027 predicts that smarter, more advanced asset management strategies will save water utilities US$41.9 billion in capital expenditures by 2027.
+Bluefield’s report Advanced Asset Management in Municipal Water: Global Trends & Strategies, 2018 – 2027 predicts that smarter, more advanced asset management strategies will save water utilities US$41.9 billion in capital expenditures by 2027.
 These savings stem from the proliferation of new technology solutions aimed at improving asset management practices – the core function of utilities to ensure sustainable water and wastewater service provision in the long-term.

 Utilities in the U.S., Canada, Australia, and Europe (representing 31 countries) currently manage US$2.9 trillion in water, wastewater and stormwater assets, which provide critical infrastructure services to over 822 million people, globally.
 Bluefield’s forecasts indicate that advanced asset management solutions will save these utilities US$1.2 billion in annual CAPEX savings in 2018 and scale to US$7.3 billion in annual savings by 2027.